GLFC-WET/hydroweight/README.md

-    function outputs a list of `length(weighting_scheme)` and an accompanying `*.rds` file of distance-weighted rasters for targets (`target_O` is a point/area target as in iFLO and `target_S` is a stream/waterbody target as in iFLS in Peterson *et al.* 2011).
+    function outputs a list of `length(weighting_scheme)` and an accompanying `*.rds` file of distance-weighted rasters for targets (`target_O` is a point/area target as in iFLO and `target_S` is a linear feature target as in iFLS in Peterson *et al.* 2011).
     IMPORTANTLY, this function acts on a single set of targets but can produce multiple weights.
 The distance-weighted rasters can be used for generating distance-weighted attributes with